THCA vs THC: What's the Difference?

 How THCA Converts Into THC

 One of the biggest differences between THCA and THC is that THCA can convert when heat is applied.
 This process is called decarboxylation.
-It happens when flower is exposed to sufficient heat through common methods such as smoking, vaping, or cooking.
+It can occur when flower is exposed to sufficient heat through methods such as smoking, vaping, or cooking.

 This is why buyers frequently compare both cannabinoids together rather than looking at only one number in isolation.
 Understanding the relationship between THCA and THC makes it easier to interpret product descriptions and lab results.